Math, Date/Time & utils (hApi unit)

 HighestValue

-function finds the largest value in an array of floating-point numbers.
+Finds the largest value in an array of floating-point numbers.

 function HighestValue(CONST Sources: Array OF Double): Double;